September 29, 2018

 So, there's this stuff called a colostrum, it's the first part of the milk that mammals consume when they're young.
 I have a really good source for it from an organic grass-fed goat farm in Western Washington.
 We sell it at Kion.
 I've got a couple bottles in my fridge.
 I just need to start remembering to take it in the mornings because my IGF is low.
 This is why I test so I can get educated decisions about what kind of supplements I would want to take it, et cetera.
 But this is the one way for me to raise my IGF without eating too many calories.

 So, IGF is a little lower than what I'd like to see for me to be anabolic.
-It's almost like I got this anti-aging thing dialed into the point where I risk being cold or having low drive which I don't.
-You know, my drive is fine and you'll know in the second what my testosterone is at which I'm very happy with.
+It's almost like I got this anti-aging thing dialed into the point where I risk being cold or having low libido which I don't.
+You know, my libido is fine and you'll know in the second what my testosterone is at which I'm very happy with.
 I wake up with morning wood every day.
-There's your TMI for the day and I feel great about drive.
+There's your TMI for the day and I feel great about libido.

 However, I would just say, you know, if I wanted to put on some muscle and maybe see how it would feel like to have even more robust energy levels from a thyroid and an IGF-1 standpoint, I should have a few more re-feeds and I should start using something like say, colostrum.